PrashantMohta/ModdingDocs/preloads.md

 You can then access your GameObject by doing `preloadedObjects[SceneName][GameObjectPath]`.

-> Note: Preloading objects increases the overall loading time for the game to start.
-If possible, you should preload the minimum number of objects that you need.
-Or have as many objects as possible be from the same scene.
+> Note: Preloading works by loading specified scenes before the game loads to the main menu and thus increases the overall loading time for the game to start.
+As such, you should preload the minimum number of objects and have as many objects as possible from the same scene.